MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/add-signin-code/basic-signin-xdk.md

 1. Create a new game app at Partner Center and note the game app's Title ID, SCID, Sandbox ID, and Client ID; see [Setting up a game app at Partner Center](../setup-partner-center/index.md).

-2. Add the Xbox Live SDK to an IDE that targets UWP; see [Setting up an IDE to use Xbox Live](../setup-ide/index.md).
+2. Add the Xbox Live SDK to an IDE that targets the XDK; see [Setting up an IDE to use Xbox Live](../setup-ide/index.md).